danielamitay/iHasApp/README.md

 ### Notice:
-#####This project was made as a "proof of concept" demonstration of how to detect apps installed on an iOS device, from nearly four years ago.
-A truly effective app detection system relies upon an accurate and dynamic dataset, which this open source repository is ill-suited for.
+#####This project was made as a "proof of concept" demonstration of how to detect apps installed on an iOS device, from early 2011.
+Since then, it has been used extensively in many apps, to the point where Apple made the decision to ban the excessive use of `-canOpenURL:`, the method which iHasApp relies upon to determine app installation.
+As a result, using a list of URL schemes for app detection is no longer a viable method.

-#####If app detection is an important part of your service, you should make sure to curate your own dataset (see the FAQ for more information), or consider using a more advanced service such as [iHasApp.com](https://www.ihasapp.com)
+######Statement from Apple:
+> We found that your app uses public APIs in a manner not prescribed by Apple, which is not in compliance with the iOS Developer Program License Agreement, as required by the App Store Review Guidelines.

+> In particular, section 3.3.1 of the iOS Developer Program License Agreement specifies:

+> "Applications may only use Documented APIs in the manner prescribed by Apple and must not use or call any private APIs"

+> Specifically, we found this app misuses "canOpenURL:" to extrapolate which apps are installed on a device.

 iHasApp Framework
 =========================